USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 [Golam Sarwar](mailto:sarwar.golam@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-Dimethyl sulfide (DMS) emissions and chemistry was previously combined with CB6r3 and implemented into CMAQv53.
-It calculates DMS emissions using water-side DMS gas-transfer velocity (KW) following Liss and Merlivat (1986).
-However, the parameterization for KW at low wind speed (≤ 3.6 m/s) contains an error.
+Dimethyl sulfide (DMS) emissions and chemistry was previously combined with chemical mechanism cb6r3m_ae7_kmtbr and implemented into CMAQv5.3.
+In v5.3 DMS emissions are calculated using water-side DMS gas-transfer velocity (KW) following Liss and Merlivat (1986).
+However, the parameterization for KW at low wind speed (≤ 3.6 m/s) contained an error.

 ### Solution in CMAQv5.3.3
-The current model uses the following parameterization:
+CMAQv5.3-v5.3.2 uses the following parameterization:
  KW = 0.17 × WSPD10 / SQRT(SCN / 600.0)
 Where, KW = water-side DMS gas-transfer velocity, WSPD10 = wind speed, SCN = Schmidt number of DMS.

-The updated model is corrected and uses the following parameterization:
+CMAQv5.3.3 is corrected and uses the following parameterization:
-KW = 0.17 × WSPD10 / (SCN / 600.0)^0.667
+ KW = 0.17 × WSPD10 / (SCN / 600.0)<sup>0.667</sup>

 Additional information on the impact on model concentrations is documented in the [DMS Release Note](CMAQv5.3.3_DMS_chemistry_bugfix.md).